What is Inbound Marketing?

 - What trigger caused them to act?

 - What’s preventing them from moving forward?

-Answers to these questions can be gathered through a variety of qualitative and quantitative methods including interviews, surveys, behavior data, social media research, etc…
+Answers to these questions can be gathered through various qualitative and quantitative methods, including interviews, surveys, behavior data, social media research, etc…

 Creating high-value content